robinmeure/CodeWith-ChatWithYourData-MultiUser/README.md

 For API permissions, the solution requires you to register the front-end and back-end applications in Entra ID.

 #### Back-end
 The back-end app registration should expose an API with custom permissions, to do this, go to the app registration -> expose an API.
-Here you can configure a custom scope for the back-end API (e.g. "chat").
+Here you can configure a custom scope for the back-end API, which you must set to "chat" (as this is expected by the back-end, to change this, change the controllers of the webapi to expect another scope).
 Save the value of the scope for later use.

 #### Front-end